On Poisson structures on R4: Introduction

-The Jacobi equation is an integrability condition for generalized vector field distributions defined in a manifold by contravariant antisymmetric 2-tensors.
-When the Jacobi equation is satisfied, each 2-tensor solution is called a Poisson tensor.
-The study of Poisson tensors has been in the last fifty years an important field of research in differential geometry and mathematical physics for its relevance in the mathematical foundations of classical and quantum mechanics.
-For low dimensional vector spaces we can find in the literature several papers devoted to the study of Jacobi equations, Poisson geometry and Hamiltonian dynamics.
-For the tridimensional case, see for example \cite{HB},\cite{HB1},\cite{LX}.
-In dimension four, we have the classification of linear and quadratic Poisson tensors in \cite{Sh} and \cite{K}.
-In this article, we study from a general point of view the Jacobi equation on the four dimensional euclidean space $\mathbb{R} ^{4}.$Using the trace operator associated to the volume form and the elementary operations of vector calculus, we describe the different concepts and geometric quantities associated to the solutions of Jacobi equation.
-Taking on $\mathbb{R} ^{4}$ global coordinates $(\mathbf{x},y)\in\mathbb{R} ^{3}\times\mathbb{R} $ with $\mathbf{x}=(x_{1},x_{2},x_{3}),$ we represent any antisymmetric contravariant tensor by means of a pair $(\Psi,\Phi)$ of tridimensional vector smooth functions and the Jacobi equation in terms of the usual operators of vector calculus on $\mathbb{R} ^{3}.$With this approach, we can show explicit formulas for the different quantities and structures associated to Poisson geometry on $\mathbb{R} ^{4}$.
-In particular, we consider various important classes of solutions of Jacobi equation as those of constant rank and those preserving a given volume form.
-We include a discussion on automorphisms and infinitesimal symmetries for a solution of Jacobi equation emphasizing on the modular Poisson vector field and its relevance on the preserving volume properties of Hamiltonian vector fields.
-We present various decomposition formulas for Poisson tensors extending some given results in the literature used to classify linear and quadratic Poisson tensors.
-We include several examples and remarks.
+For low dimensional vector spaces, one can find in the literature several papers devoted to the study of Jacobi equations, Poisson geometry and Hamiltonian dynamics.
+For the tridimensional case, see for example, \cite {D-Z}, \cite{HB1}, \cite{HB}, \cite{LPV}, \cite{LX}.
+In dimension four, the classification of linear and quadratic Poisson tensors has been done in \cite {K} and \cite{Sh}.
+In this article, we study from a general point of view the Poisson structures on the four dimensional euclidean space $\mathbb{R} ^{4}$.
+We give explicit formulas for the different quantities and structures associated to a Poisson tensor on $\mathbb{R}^{4}$ by using the trace operator properties and the elementary operations of vector calculus.
+In particular, we study constant rank Poisson structures and those preserving a given volume form.
+We discuss the automorphisms and infinitesimal symmetries for Poisson tensors, focusing on the modular Poisson vector field and its role on the preserving volume properties of Hamiltonian vector fields.
+We include various useful decomposition formulas for Poisson tensors extending some given results in the literature used to classify linear and quadratic Poisson structures.
+Finally, we show that any regular distribution in the sense of Frobenius corresponds to the symplectic foliation of some Poisson structure.
+In particular, it the foliation is given by level sets of two independent smooth functions, then the Poisson structure has a maximal basis of infinitesimal automorphisms, transversal to the symplectic foliation.